Juan Karlos Labajo: 2015: Pangako Sa 'Yo and debut album

-2016: We Love OPM: The Celebrity Sing-Offs, Pinoy Big Brother: Lucky 7
+2016: We Love OPM: The Celebrity Sing-Offs and Pinoy Big Brother: Lucky 7

 In May 2016, Labajo was one of the contestants in the Filipino reality music competition show We Love OPM The Celebrity Sing-Offs on ABS-CBN which was aired from May 14, 2016, to July 17, 2016.
 His other co-teammates were The Voice Kids Season 2 Finalist Kyle Echarri and PBB 737 Teens' Finalist Bailey May.
 Their CelebriTeam's name was supposedly "Poon and Fork", Labajo jokingly suggested to their mentor Richard Poon, but Poon declined Labajo's witty suggestion.
 And so, the three decided that their CelebriTeam's name would be Voice Next Door.
 They performed the songs Sa Kanya popularized by Martin Nievera, Pangarap na Bituin by Sharon Cuneta, Lalake by Hagibis, Paano by Gary Valenciano, Kung Tayo'y Magkakalayo by Rey Valera with the Oh My Girls CelebriTeam which consists of Alexa Ilacad, Ylona Garcia, and Krissha Viaje, Macho Gwapito by Rico J. Puno, Sayang na Sayang by Aegis, Wag Kang Pabebe by Vice Ganda, and Blue Jeans by APO Hiking Society.

 Labajo wasn't present in some episodes due to fever or for having another schedule during the taping of those episodes.
 From week nine of the show until the semi-finals, Labajo was permanently absent due to his competition in Pinoy Big Brother: Lucky 7 in Vietnam and in the Philippines.
 And so his co-teammates Kyle Echarri and Bailey May were the only ones left in the group.
 The Voice Next Door was eliminated in the Semi-finals of the show.

 After, Labajo with Andrea Brillantes and the other Kapamilya Teen Stars' production in ASAP last July 3, 2016, Robi Domingo and Toni Gonzaga announced that he will be joining the new Pinoy Big Brother: Lucky 7.
 Labajo shared some of his expectations and said that he is excited to be part of the reality show.
-On "Day 0", he, Yassi Pressman, Jinri Park, Mccoy De Leon, and Nikko Natividad were introduced as the first five celebrity housemates.
+On "Day 0", he, Yassi Pressman, Jinri Park, McCoy de Leon, and Nikko Natividad were introduced as the first five celebrity housemates.
 They were flown from Manila to Vietnam becoming the show's first time out of the country experience.
 Although, Jinri, JK, and Hideo were the only ones left due to their visa and immigration conflict.

 On "Day 2", the three were finally able to arrive in Vietnam after the immigration and visa issue.
 In that morning, they were chained and blindfolded inside the living room in the Big Brother Vietnam House, making the housemates to unchain them within 30 minutes.
 Luckily, they were successful with their task.

 On "Day 19", Labajo came back to the PBB House, since the girl housemates were able to guess him while they were blindfolded.